IQuOD/duplicated_checking_IQuOD/README.md

 The core assumption of this algorithm is that if it's a duplicate pair, most of the metadata and observational data will be identical.

-The duplicate checking algorithm can support various groups including IQuoD, IAP/CAS, WOD/NCEI, CODC etc.
+The duplicate checking algorithm can support various groups including IQuOD, IAP/CAS, WOD/NCEI, CODC etc.

 The codes need to be run with Python 3.